Q&A: Galapagos islands

 The Galapagos Islands are situated in the doldrums, a tropical belt where the prevailing winds are calm.
 Between December and March, winds are entirely absent, whilst August and September bring the strongest winds and with them slightly choppy seas.
 This is less noticeable on larger vessels so if sea sickness is a worry then we would recommend choosing one of the bigger ships during these months.

-Can I organize diving in the Galapagos?
+Can I organise diving in the Galapagos?

 The Galapagos is one of the most unique diving destinations in the world and a number of cruise ships, such as the Galapagos Sky, offer diving specific itineraries which exclusively tour the best marine sites.
 If you prefer to combine diving with excursions on land then hotel based packages offer a little more flexibility in terms of wildlife viewing and island visits.
 For absolute beginners, PADI offers a fantastic introductory ‘Discover Scuba Diving’ package for those 10 years and up which enables you to get certified.
 The course combines theoretical training which can be completed online in advance, as well as practise sessions in the pool before getting stuck in at sea.